Sorry, you need to enable JavaScript to visit this website.

 Families with children under the age of 18 may be entitled to a child benefit (børnetilskud).
 Several forms of child benefit exist, for instance for single breadwinners or for parents enrolled in education.
 The benefits are tax-free.

-According to the Act on Children’s Allowance (Lov om børnetilskud og forskudsvis udbetaling af børnebidrag, LBK nr 63 af 21/01/2019), when parents to a child are divorced or do not live together, the parent living with the child is entitled to financial support (børnebidrag) from the other parent.
+According to the Act on Children’s Allowance (Lov om børnetilskud og forskudsvis udbetaling af børnebidrag, LBK nr 63 af 21/01/2019), when parents of a child are divorced or do not live together, the parent living with the child is entitled to financial support (børnebidrag) from the other parent.
 The benefit amount depends on the income of the parents.

-According to the Act on Children’s Maintenance (Lov om børns forsørgelse, LBK nr 773 af 07/08/2019), the parent living with the child may also be entitled to support in connection with child birth, baptism/naming of the child, and confirmation.
+According to the Act on Children’s Maintenance (Lov om børns forsørgelse, LBK nr 773 af 07/08/2019), the parent living with the child may also be entitled to support in connection with childbirth, baptism/naming of the child, and confirmation.

 Public subsidies for medicine in Denmark